cassgtz/StarCraft-II-Tournaments-Results-DB/README.md

 # StarCraft-II-Tournaments-Results-DB
 This is a database designed for tracking various StarCraft II tournament results.
+The databse is called ResultTrackerCASSANDRA.
 The goal of the project was to design and build a database with a given dataset from scratch, then write a series of complex SQL statements to retrieve data.

 ## Project instructions: